cuckydev/TONYRE/README.md

 Have something to contribute to the project?
 Feel free to open a pull request!

 Consider joining our [Discord Server](https://discord.gg/TvyX2jxAX8) to discuss the project and get help with development.

-## Current major issues

-- This will only compile in 32-bit mode
-- Backend unfinished
-- Create-A-Park is unfinished
-- Game depends on hack to clear class memory on construction automatically (see Code/Core/Support/Class.cpp)